 Who doesn’t love a plate of loaded nachos with a dollop of sour cream on top?
 Sour cream is a fermented dairy product with a creamy texture perfect for making dips.
 Commercially available sour cream is made from pasteurized cream with at least 18% milkfat.
 This high-fat content makes it perfect for adding a robust texture and taste to dishes.
 In addition, it is a rich source of calcium and riboflavin, among other nutrients.
 In this article, we will look at the nutrition profile of sour cream, how you can make it at home, and certain recipes that you can make tasty by adding sour cream.
+But is sour cream healthy?
 Continue reading to know more.

 What Is It?